How to Secure Internships from Your First Year: Early Strategies

 Leveraging Campus Resources and Support

-Many students overlook the wealth of opportunities and support available right on their own campus.
-From career centers to faculty connections, your university can be a powerful launchpad for securing internships, especially in your first year.
+Quite a number of students miss the dozens of opportunities and the support that are available on their campus.
+The university can be a powerful launchpad for securing your internships, especially for the first year, with the help of career centers and faculty connections.

 1. Visit Your Career Center Early